anushikhov/bioinformatics/0_cells_and_genomes.md

 ### All cells use proteins as catalysts

 Protein molecules, like DNA and RNA molecules, are long unbranched polymer chains, formed by stringing together monomeric building blocks drawn from a standard repertoire that is the same for all living cells.
 Porteins also carry information in the form of a linear sequence of symbols.
-There are many different protein molecules in each cell, and - leaving out the warer - they form most of the cell's mass.
+There are many different protein molecules in each cell, and - leaving out the water - they form most of the cell's mass.

 The monomers of protein, the amino acids, are quite different from those of DNA and RNA, and there are 20 types instead of 4.
 Each amino acid is built around the same core structure through which it can be linked in a standard way to any other amino acid in the set; attached to this core is a side group that gives each amino acid a distinctive chemical character.
 Each of the protein molecules is a polypeptide, created by joining its amino acids in a particular sequence.
 Through billions of years of evolution, this sequence has been selected to give the protein a useful function.
 Thus, by folding into a precise three-dimensional form with reactive sites on its surface, these amino-acid polymers can bind with high specificity to other molecules and can act as enzymes to catalyze reactions that make or break covalent bonds.
 In this way they direct the vast majority of chemical processes in the cell.